In-person guidance

 You must bring your St Andrews matriculation (ID) card to every examination and keep it fully visible on your desk.

 You are not allowed to keep any electronic devices on your person during your exam.
-This includes mobile phones and smart watches.
-If you bring a mobile phone or smart watch to your exam venue, you must turn it off prior to exam start and leave it in a designated area in the examination venue.
+This includes, but is not limited to, mobile phones, tablets, smart watches and smart glasses.
+If you bring an electronic device to your exam venue, you must turn it off prior to exam start and leave it in a designated area in the examination venue.
 However, the University recommends that you do not bring any electronic devices with you at all, so that they do not get lost or damaged.
-Ensure that you familiarise yourself with the policy on permitted materials and electronic devices in examinations.
+Ensure that you familiarise yourself with the Examination Rules on permitted materials and electronic devices in examinations.

 You may bring the following materials with you into your examination: